History Timeline

 1981

-• Emmanuel Episcopal Church began to realize the plight of men with mental illness wandering the streets of Rockford.
+• Emmanuel Episcopal Church began to realize the plight of men with mental illness walking the streets of downtown Rockford.

 1982